ellisp/ellisp.github.io/_posts/2016-06-04-bootstrap-cv-strategies.md

 ## Results

 One nice feature of statistics since the revolution of the 1980s is that the bootstrap helps you conceptualise what might have happened but didn't.
-Here's the root mean squared error from the 50 different bootstrap resamples when the three different modelling strategies (including variable selection) were applied:
+Here's the root mean squared error from the 100 different bootstrap resamples when the three different modelling strategies (including variable selection) were applied:

 ![boot-results](/img/0043-boot-results.svg)

 Notice anything?
-Not only does it seem to be generally a bad idea to drop variables just because they are collinear with others, but occasionally it turns out to be a *really* bad idea - like in resamples #4, #6  and seven others.
-Those nine spikes are in resamples where random chance led to one of the more important variables being dumped before it had a chance to contribute to the model.
+Not only does it seem to be generally a bad idea to drop variables just because they are collinear with others, but occasionally it turns out to be a *really* bad idea - like in resamples #4, #6  and around thirty others.
+Those thirty or so spikes are in resamples where random chance led to one of the more important variables being dumped before it had a chance to contribute to the model.

 The thing that surprised me here was that the generally maligned step-wise selection strategy performed nearly as well as the full model, judged by the simple bootstrap.
 That result comes through for the other two validation methods as well:

 ![boot-v-cv](/img/0043-boot-v-cv.svg)

-In fact, according to the cross-validation it might even be slightly better than the full model.
-However, in all three validation methods there's really nothing to choose between the "full model" and "stepwise" strategies.
+In all three validation methods there's really nothing substantive to choose between the "full model" and "stepwise" strategies, based purely on results.

 ## Reflections
 The full model is much easier to fit, interpret, estimate confidence intervals and perform tests on than stepwise.
 All the standard statistics for a final model chosen by stepwise methods are misleading and careful recalculations are needed based on elaborate bootstrapping.
 So the full model wins hands-down as a general strategy in this case.